Le lien vers cette page a été envoyé avec succès aux destinataires.

 Crime

-The initial period of pre-trial detention is 1 year.
+The initial duration of remand in custody is 1 year.

-Indictment The maximum length of pretrial detention depends on the crimes for which the person is being held.
+The maximum duration (initial + extensions) of pretrial detention depends on the crimes indictment for which the person is

 Crime punishable by less than 20 years in prison

-The total length of detention is limited to 2 years.
+The total duration of detention is maximum 2 years.

-This period is 3 years when one of the acts constituting the offense was committed outside France (for example, if in a case of violence, part of it took place abroad).
+This period is 3 years when one of the acts constituting the offense was committed outside France (for example, if in a case of violence, some of them took place abroad).

 Please note

-the investigating chamber of the appeals court may exceptionally extend pretrial detention for an additional 4 months, once or twice.
+the chamber of investigation of the court of appeal may exceptionally extend pre-trial detention for an additional 4 months, once or twice.

 Multiple Crimes